matthiashaefeli/tracker-api/README.md

 ## This api is based on the complete react native and redux course on udemy

 In the udemy course we create a express and mongoDB api.
-For the app to work you need the express server and ngrok.
+For the app to work you need the express server and ngrok, and a mongoDB account.

-This rails api does the same function as the express api just run rails s and that's it.
+This rails api does the same function all in one, just run rails s and that's it.

 # Requirements